Organic Vitamins are Better for Optimum Health

 You should also look for organic vitamin supplements that come with a 100% satisfaction guarantee.
 (You may also want organic vitamins and supplements that are kosher or halal certified.)

-Additionally, please be sure to get a good supply of vitamins and minerals from healthy organic foods.
+Additionally, please be sure to get a good supply of vitamins and minerals from organic foods.

-Organic vitamins should not replace obtaining vitamins from the best foods.
-Use the following link for more information about our dietary recommendations:
+Organic vitamins should not, however, replace obtaining vitamins from the best foods.